info-beamer/package-video-trigger/README.md

 $ echo root/trigger: > /dev/udp/192.168.1.XXX/4444
 ```

 This will trigger your video.
+Additional triggers while the video is playing are ignored and
-If you want to abort the current playback, use
+won't restart the video.
+If you want to abort the current playback (and then later restart it),
+use

 ```
 $ echo root/abort: > /dev/udp/192.168.1.XXX/4444